Questions and answers on banknotes

 Any coins or banknotes that are suspected counterfeits should be handed in to the nearest police station for examination.
 Any person who puts counterfeit money into circulation is liable to prosecution.

 Can I reproduce banknotes for advertising purposes?

 Banknotes are protected by provisions in the Swiss Criminal Code (www.admin.ch).
-It is forbidden to counterfeit money to pass it off as genuine or to alter it to pass it off at a value higher than its true value.
+It is forbidden to counterfeit money to pass it off as genuine, or to alter it to pass it off at a value higher than its true value.
 It is also forbidden to import, acquire or store counterfeit money, or to put it into circulation.
 Reproduction of banknotes for advertising purposes is also restricted.
 Reproduction and imitation must avoid any risk of confusion with genuine banknotes.
-Examples of reproductions which avoid the risk of confusion with genuine banknotes are listed in the Instruction sheet concerning the reproduction of banknotes.
-For advertising and training purposes, the SNB will supply, on loan, digital images of banknotes with a resolution of 150 dpi with the word 'SPECIMEN' written on them.
+Examples of reproductions which avoid the risk of confusion with genuine banknotes are listed in the Instruction sheet on the reproduction of banknotes.
+For advertising and training purposes, the SNB will supply, on loan, digital images with a resolution of 150 dpi with the word 'SPECIMEN' written on them.
 Applications, together with details of the intended use, should be sent to the following address:

 Swiss National Bank

 Why do banknote series have to be replaced?

 The SNB wishes to ensure a high level of security for its banknotes.
 As technology develops quickly, the SNB must constantly work to stay ahead so that counterfeit notes have little or no chance.
 Furthermore, security features typical on previous banknotes are now used for security documents, medicines and branded goods, which is why new elements must be developed for banknote security.